lyteword/chspurgeon-tod/volume-7/psalm-140.md

 g) Their intrigues (Ps 140:5).

-2\.His universal remedy: "Deliver me, O Lord"; "preserve" and help me.
+2\.
+His universal remedy: "Deliver me, O Lord"; "preserve" and help me.
 His defence is,

 a) In God.